Heat Transfer Calculator

 Important Notes

-• This formula assumes no phase changes (melting, boiling)
+• This formula assumes no phase changes (melting, boiling, condensation)

 • Specific heat capacity varies slightly with temperature

-• Negative Q values indicate heat loss (cooling)
+• Negative Q values indicate heat loss (cooling), positive values indicate heat gain (heating)

-• Heat capacity and specific heat are different concepts
+• Heat capacity (C) and specific heat (c) are different: C = mc